VaultEmu/VaultGUI/README.md

-# Vault GUI
+# Vault
-Multi System Emulator frontend written in c# to run Vault Emulation cores
+Multi System Emulator written in c#

+Consists of the following parts
+- **VaultGUI** - Frontend for using Vault Emulation Cores
+- **VaultCoreAPI** - Library containing interfaces to create Vault Emulation cores
+- **VaultUtils** - Helper library containing useful classes and functions for creating emulation cores